bbc/gel/src/foundations/routing.md

 Where possible, the user should not have to wait for the screen's content to load upon rerouting to said screen.
 It's recommended to `preload` critical resources for all routes, and pre-cache unvisited screens in the background.
 This is referred to as the PRPL Pattern[^7].

 Where this is not possible, or pre-caching has not had time to take place, a loading indicator should be provided until all the content is ready to be revealed.
 The indicator (a 'spinner' or other progress animation) should include a textual label like _"Loading"_ or _"Please wait"_.
-The text may be visually hidden, but must be available to screen readers (note the `gef-sr` utility class):
+The text may be visually hidden, but must be available to screen readers (note the `gel-sr` utility class):

 ```html
 <h1>Brexitcast</h1>